SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   history
   # check previous commands

+  uname -r

+  cat /etc/lsb-release
+  # based on kernel info and distro info, google for exploits associated
+  # search for both attributes - exploits such as gameoverlayfs and dirty pipe are very common

   # if we have a web directory, enumerate it completely for any creds
   ls -la /var/www/